 - Distracted driving

 Motorcycle accidents – Many motorcycle riders are drawn to the freedom of the open road.
 But motorcycles lack the airbags, protective roof, and other safety features of a car.
-This lack of safety features leaves riders at risk for severe injury and even death if they get into an accident
+This lack of safety features leaves riders at risk for severe injury and even death if they get into an accident.
+As of date, our firm has handled over 500 motorcycle accident claims and over 200 motorcycle injury lawsuits.

 Florida law allows motorcycle drivers and passengers to choose whether or not to wear a helmet.
 Anyone over 21 may ride without a helmet, as long as they have at least $10,000 in medical insurance coverage.